Toenail Fungus Doctors in Waxahachie, Corsicana & Ennis, TX

 Toenail fungus, also known as Onychomycosis, affects more than 1 in every 6 Americans.
 It is a common fungus and athlete’s foot is caused by the same type of fungus, known as a Dermatophyte.
 This fungus is contagious and usually begins as a small white spot under your nail.
 Slowly but surely, this spot spreads to affect your entire nail.
 As it continues to spread, toenail fungus begins to make your toenails thick and discolored.
 This infection can spread to your skin or fingernails, although fungus on the fingernails is pretty uncommon.
 Toenail fungus often thrives because your feet provide a warm, dark, and often damp environment.

 This toenail problem often is caused by the fungus entering into bruised or damaged nails.
 Exposing toenails to fungus contaminated areas such as locker rooms and swimming pools increases the chances of infection.

 What Does It Look Like?

-Toenail fungus can look very different depending on the actual type of fungus infecting the nail.
+Your toenail fungus can look very different depending on the actual type of fungus infecting the nail.
 Some fungus are dark, while others are white or yellowish.
 Also, cracked, brittle or broken nails can be a early sign of toenail fungus.
 Thickening of the toenail is common and you may see debris under the toenail in advanced infection.

 How Is It Diagnosed?

-Diagnosis is made by taking a small clipping of the toenail and sending it to the lab.
+Diagnosis is made by taking a small clipping of your toenail and sending it to the lab.
 Both the presence of fungus and what type of fungus can be identified.
 Other conditions such as psoriasis and trauma to the toenail can mimic toenail fungus and require a different treatment.